opencog/ocpkg/README.md

 ```
  ./octool -rdpcav -l default
  # Optional: Add -s for installing dependencies for haskell binding.
+ # Optional: Add -n for installing dependencies and kernels for jupyter notebooks.
 ```

 * To install all dependencies necessary to build AtomSpace and MOSES: